jimbateson/jamesbateson.co.uk/src/journal/getting-my-running-mojo-back.md

 ## What's next?

-I still have a few goals for running both this year, and for the future.
+I still have a few goals for running both this year, and for the near future.

 * 1000 miles for the year
 * Lancaster Parkrun PB